Frogyfucious/Lavis-Advanced-Discord-RAT/README.md

 ### UAC Stuff - Mask the RAT as a windows process (if the target tries to end it he will bsod)

-## List of commands
-Soon

 ## TO DO
 Finish and optimize the grabber func

-Import more UAC Bypasses (Currently one is used, soon there will three more for sure) New functions (Feel free to give me ideas)
+Import more UAC Bypasses (Currently one is used, soon more will be imported)

+New functions (Feel free to give me ideas)

 Import ngrok

 Optimise the file size

 ## Contact me
 Discord: Slavfucious